MicroEJ/docs/KernelDeveloperGuide/overview.rst

    artifact must be selected at build time to cover the specific firmware needs.

--  The simulation support: how the virtual device implementation reflects the firmware implementation, with the help of specific artifacts.
+-  The simulation support: how the Virtual Device implementation reflects the firmware implementation, with the help of specific artifacts.